Information about An Introduction to Chemistry by Mark Bishop

 The link below will take you to a description of the textbook’s strengths.

 There is an electronic text/tools/homework package that includes the WebAssign online homework system.
 Since 1997, WebAssign has been the leading independent online homework and assessment solution for math and science, supporting over 600 textbooks from every major publisher.
 WebAssign lets you deliver fully customizable assignments that are instantly graded in a secure online environment.
 WebAssign now supports An Introduction to Chemistry with the same robust learning tools and functionality that has been used by over 5 million students at more than 5000 academic institutions.
 If you want more information about the WebAssign package, see

 There are four ways for students to view the text: (1) the traditional printed text, which is full-color, printed on quality paper, and has a top-of-the-line hard binding, (2) the PDF form on this website, (3) the eBook form that can be viewed on iPads, iPhones, Android devices, and Kindles, and (4) as PowerPoint-like presentations with the author reading the body of the text.

 The files for the eBook version of the text can be downloaded at

 We all know that textbooks have gotten very expensive.
-The textbooks that are similar to An Introduction to Chemistry typically cost from $120 to $170.
+The textbooks that are similar to An Introduction to Chemistry can cost over $200.
 An Introduction to Chemistry costs from $0 to about $79.95, depending on which of the following options each student chooses.

 Option 1: Students who want a regular printed copy of the text can purchase one from this website for $76.95, including shipping.

 Option 2: The text can be purchased from school bookstores for a list price of about $79.95.

 Option 3: Students who have easy access to the Internet and who feel comfortable viewing the text on the computer, iPad, iPhone, Android device, or Kindle are asked to pay $20 for that privilege.